sg-developer-portal/TechBiz-Documentation-Clone/configure-products.md

 # Configure products

-After obtaining approval, agencies can proceed to onboard to their subscribed SGTS products by providing product configuration details in the TechBiz portal.
-This information is required by the SGTS product teams to provision resources.
+After a [system account creation](create-system/#request-for-a-system-account) is [approved](create-system#obtain-approval), agencies can proceed to onboard to their subscribed SGTS products.
+They need to provide the respective product configuration details in the TechBiz portal.
+Product teams need this information to provision resources.

 ## Prerequisites

-- An approved system account in TechBiz.
+- An approved system account.

-- **Primary subscription admin**, **Secondary subscription admin**, or **Technical admin** of the approved system can configure products using a [non-SE GSIB](glossary) device.
+- **Primary subscription admin**, **Secondary subscription admin**, or **Technical admin** of the approved system account using a [non-SE GSIB](glossary) device.

+- An active TechPass account.

 To configure products